-IBM and Lenovo executives are bullish that the $2.3 billion sale of IBM’s x86 server business to Lenovo, announced today, is good for channel partners and offers the potential for them to expand
+IBM and Lenovo executives are bullish that the $2.3 billion sale of IBM’s x86 server business to Lenovo, announced today, is good for channel partners and offers the potential for them to expand business opportunities with customers.

 But which customers?

 As Tom Rosamilia, senior vice president for IBM's Systems and Technology Group, made clear in a media teleconference today regarding Lenovo’s plans to acquire IBM’s x86 server business, the move is another example of how IBM continues to transform its business to lead major shifts in technology and remixes its portfolio to focus on higher-value products for enterprise clients.

 In particular he referred to recent news regarding the formation of a new Watson business unit -- the IBM Watson Group -- dedicated to the development and commercialization of cognitive computing, as well as the opening of 40 data centers in 15 countries, a $1.2 billion investment to expand its global cloud computing infrastructure based its acquisition of SoftLayer Technologies Inc. in July 2013.